-Substance abuse treatment is offered in a wide variety of distinct treatment settings with a variety of different treatment methods.
-For example, some substance abuse treatment can be carried out on an outpatient basis, where the person will typically attend treatment during the day but is allowed to return home daily.
-Other substance abuse treatment requires the individual to reside in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more serious cases of addiction.
-Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on unique circumstances which can be different for each person.
-Most substance abuse treatment will focus on getting the person physically rehabilitated, and then concentrate on underlying psychological and emotional issues which will help them avoid relapse in the future.
+Substance abuse treatment is offered in a wide range of different treatment settings with a variety of different treatment approaches.
+For example, some substance abuse treatment can be performed on an outpatient basis, where the individual will typically participate in treatment during the day but is allowed to return home daily.
+Other substance abuse treatment requires the individual to stay in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more severe cases of addiction.
+Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on different circumstances which can be different for each person.
+Most substance abuse treatment will focus on getting the person physically rehabilitated, and then focus on underlying psychological and emotional issues which will help them avoid relapse in the future.

-Drug rehabilitation programs which are provided on an outpatient basis are readily available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient treatment facility.
-An outpatient drug rehab program delivers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol treatment program where the individual is required to remain at the rehab facility until the treatment process has been fully completed.
-Outpatient drug rehabilitation is also available for individuals who have completed residential or inpatient treatment but also need a comprehensive aftercare and relapse prevention program which will offer additional support and therapy to help them remain clean and sober.
+Drug or alcohol treatment programs which are provided on an outpatient basis are available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient rehab program.
+An outpatient drug rehab program offers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol rehab facility where the person is expected to remain at the rehab center until treatment has been fully completed.
+Outpatient drug rehabilitation is also available for individuals who have already gone through residential or inpatient treatment but require a thorough aftercare program which will provide additional support and treatment to help them avoid relapse.

-Persons with co-occurring mental and substance abuse disorders must handle both issues in order to become fully rehabilitated.
-Some people take drugs or alcohol to ease symptoms of mental health complications, and some individuals take drugs which then, in turn, creates symptoms which are identical to mental health issues, such as anxiety and depression.
-Addiction treatment professionals know how to distinguish between the two, and can work with clients to properly treat real mental health problems in tandem with any other substance abuse treatment that is done with the person.
-This has proven to be effective in keeping individuals with mental health issues off of drugs and alcohol and mentally stable and healthy.
+Persons with co-occurring mental and substance abuse disorders must handle both issues in order to recover completely.
+Some individuals take drugs to alleviate symptoms of mental health disorders, and some people take drugs which then, in turn, brings about symptoms which mimic mental health disorders, such as anxiety and depression.
+Drug rehabilitation professionals know how to distinguish between the two, and can work with clients to appropriately treat real mental health problems in tandem with any other substance abuse treatment that is done with the person.
+This has proven to be effective in keeping individuals with mental health issues off of drugs and alcohol and mentally stable and productive.

-It is not uncommon for persons with HIV/AIDS to end up in an addiction rehabilitation program receiving help for severe addiction issues.
-Often individuals who abuse drugs and alcohol are predisposed to such diseases because of certain circumstances which afflict the drug culture such as sharing dirty syringes to inject drugs or becoming involved in risky sexual behavior because of lowered sexual inhibitions caused by drug use.
-Persons with HIV/AIDS should have effective rehabilitation just like any otherwise healthy addicted individual.
-Drug rehabilitation programs that accept and cater to persons with HIV/AIDS offer specialized care to address any health issues that may come up in the course of treatment.
-This way, any physical barriers to rehabilitation are alleviated so that they can conquer their addiction once and for all.
+It is not uncommon for persons with HIV/AIDS to end up in a drug rehabilitation program receiving help for serious addiction issues.
+Sometimes people who abuse drugs and alcohol are predisposed to such diseases because of certain circumstances which afflict the drug culture such as sharing dirty syringes to inject drugs or participating in risky sexual behavior because of lowered sexual inhibitions caused by drug use.
+Persons with HIV/AIDS deserve effective rehabilitation just like any otherwise healthy addicted person.
+Substance abuse rehab centers that accept and cater to persons with HIV/AIDS offer specialized care to address any health issues that may come up in the course of treatment.
+This way, any physical barriers to rehabilitation are resolved so that they can conquer their addiction and maintain a drug-free lifestyle.

-Whether it is evident or not, seniors and older adults encompass a significant percentage of individuals in the United States who struggle with drug and/or alcohol abuse and addiction.
-As the baby boomer generation ages, this will become an even bigger problem with an even bigger need for drug and alcohol rehab programs which are prepared to treat seniors and older adults who are in need of treatment for addiction issues.
+Whether it is apparent or not, seniors and older adults encompass a significant percentage of individuals in the United States who struggle with drug and/or alcohol abuse and addiction.
+As the baby boomer generation ages, this will become an even bigger problem with an even bigger need for drug and alcohol treatment centers which are prepared to treat seniors and older adults who are in need of rehabilitation for addiction problems.
 Seniors and older adults are faced with many physical challenges as a result of their age, which can affect treatment outcome if not addressed concurrently.
-It is beneficial for seniors and older adults to seek treatment before any long term consequences arise.
+It is beneficial for seniors and older adults to locate treatment before any long term consequences arise.

-When pregnant/postpartum women need drug rehabilitation there are a number of factors unique to their situation that need to be addressed.
+When pregnant/postpartum women need drug treatment there are numerous factors unique to their situation that should be addressed.
 This distinct group of addicted persons faces not only the personal shame of their addiction but also the reality of what their unhealthy choices may have caused their children.
-Recovery for pregnant/postpartum women often requires facilities that are both individualized and flexible in their treatment plan.
-Although the program duration may vary depending on the woman's specific needs it is understood that the longer a person participates in treatment the better their chance of lasting sobriety.
-Many programs for pregnant/postpartum women can run long-term for six months or more.
+Recovery for pregnant/postpartum women typically requires facilities that are both individualized and flexible in their treatment plan.
+Although the length of stay may vary depending on the woman's specific needs it is understood that the longer a person participates in treatment the better their chance of lasting sobriety.
+Many programs for pregnant/postpartum women run six to nine months on average.

-Rehabilitation from drug or alcohol addiction is a process that can be difficult and in a lot ofways intimidating.
-This is why some women seeking recovery feel more comfortable in rehab centers created specifically for women.
-Women who are addicted to drugs or alcohol oftenhave personal issues that are very different than their male counter parts.
-In a drug treatment program where all the clients are women, the recovering addict will feel more at ease and will be able to work through her personal conflicts that led to her substance abuse and addiction problems.
-Statistics show that up to seventy percent of women with addiction problems report having some type of sexual or physical abuse in their past.
-These delicate issues are easier to address in the company of other women without fear of judgment or retaliation.
+Recovery from drug or alcohol addiction is a process that can be difficult and in a lot ofways intimidating.
+This is why some women seeking help with addiction feel more comfortable in treatment facilities designed specifically for women.
+Women who are addicted to drugs or alcohol oftenhave personal issues that are very different than that of males.
+In a drug rehab program where all the clients are women, the recovering addict will feel more relaxed and will be able to share her personal conflicts that led to her substance abuse and addiction problems.
+Statistics show that up to seventy percent of drug abusing women report having some type of sexual or physical abuse in their past.
+These sensitive issues are easier to address in the company of other women without fear of judgment or ridicule.

-Drug treatment programs created specifically for men are emerging across the country.
-While rehab programs that treat both men and women continue to be the standard for drug and alcohol rehabilitation, many facilities are creating programs designed to help a particular target group.
-These centers are able to focus on what their client's particular needs are in a way that standard facilities cannot provide.
-Although these specialized types of treatment programs may not be needed for all recovering addicts, many men are deciding on men-only addiction rehab programs.
-This rehabilitation option is ideally suited for those who feel more comfortable with those of the same sex when discussing private and often difficult issues from the past.
-Recovering from addiction is a difficult process for every addict and finding comfort among one's peer group is a good way of receiving the support needed to make the process that much more bearable and successful.
+Drug and alcohol rehabilitation programs made specifically for men are popping up across the country.
+While rehab facilities that work with both men and women are still the standard for drug rehabilitation, many rehab facilities are creating programs intended to help a particular target group.
+These centers are able to focus on what their client's personal needs are in a way that standard programs are not.
+Although these specialized types of treatment programs are not necessary for all recovering addicts, many men are selecting men-only drug rehabilitation centers.
+This rehabilitation option is excellent for those who feel more comfortable among others of the same sex when sharing private and often difficult issues from the past.
+Recovering from addiction is a challenging process for every addict and finding comfort among one's peer group is a great way of receiving the support needed to make the process that much more endurable.

-DUI/DWI offenders are often required to enroll in a certain number of hours either in counseling, meetings or a drug or alcohol rehabilitation program.
-Each state has its own requirements when it comes to retribution for the DUI/DWI offender.
-Offenders who are considered to be low to moderate DUI/DWI offenders will typically engage in some form of group counseling or therapy.
-These group meetings are usually held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
-DUI/DWI offenders deemed to be serious offenders will likely have to serve jail time at a minimum before beginning their assigned counseling or alcohol rehab program.
+DUI/DWI offenders are usually required to participate in a certain number of hours either in counseling, meetings or a drug or alcohol treatment program.
+Each state has its own requirements when it comes to sentencing for the DUI/DWI offender.
+Offenders who are deemed low to moderate DUI/DWI offenders will typically engage in some form of group counseling or therapy.
+These meetings are typically held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
+DUI/DWI offenders deemed to be serious offenders will likely have to serve jail time at a minimum before beginning their assigned counseling or alcohol treatment program.

-Criminal justice clients often need substance abuse treatment because of their problems with drug and alcohol abuse.
-Due to the nature of the criminal justice system, there are distinct steps and guidelines that must be completed in order to be admitted into a criminal justice substance abuse treatment program or recovery program.
-The initial step is to figure out the criminal justice clients eligibility.
-This step is accomplished by a panel of officials who decide how much and what type of substance abuse [[[rehabilitation is necessary.
-Often, the criminal justice clients obtain their drug rehabilitation while they are incarcerated.
-For the best possible results, they are encouraged, if not strictly directed, to continue their recovery once they leave jail and enroll in sober living or a long-term residential transitional living program.
+Criminal justice clients typically need drug treatment due to problems with addiction.
+Due to the nature of the criminal justice system, there are distinct steps and guidelines that must be performed in order to be admitted into a criminal justice drug or alcohol treatment facility or recovery program.
+The first step is to determine the criminal justice clients eligibility.
+This step is completed by a panel of officials who determine how much and what type of drug or alcohol is necessary.
+Often, the criminal justice clients receive their substance abuse treatment while they are incarcerated.
+For optimum results, they are encouraged, if not strictly directed, to continue their recovery process once they leave jail and enroll in sober living or a long-term residential transitional living program.

-There increasing numbers of Spanish speaking clients enrolling into drug rehab centers every day needing help.
-Because Spanish is such a prevalent language in this country, many drug and alcohol rehabilitation facilities are capable of providing treatment to Spanish speaking clients.
-Additionally, many counselors and therapists make it a point to learn the language so as to be able to provide the treatment and care needed for Spanish speaking people.
+There are more and more Spanish speaking clients enrolling into drug rehab programs every day needing help.
+Because Spanish is such a common language in this country, many drug and alcohol rehabilitation facilities are capable of providing treatment to Spanish speaking individuals.
+Additionally, many treatment professionals make it a point to learn the language so as to be able to provide the treatment and therapy needed for Spanish speaking people.

-Paying for drug or alcohol rehabilitation can be a problem, because typically all resources have been exhausted due to their addiction.
-Many drug rehab facilities fully grasp this fact which is why many drug rehabilitation programs across the nation provide payment arrangements known as a sliding scale fee.
-There are many variables put into the equation of determining what the fee will be from person to person, and these factors are based on individual circumstances such as income, cash on hand, living circumstances, the size of one's family etc. Sliding scale fees have been in use for some time as most drug rehab programs would prefer to find a way to make it work financially so that those suffering with addiction can get the help they need.
+Paying for drug rehab can be a challenge, because typically all resources have been exhausted because of their addiction.
+Many drug rehab programs recognize this reality which is why many drug and alcohol rehabilitation facilities around the country provide payment options known as a sliding scale fee.
+There are various variables put into the equation of determining what the fee will be from person to person, and these factors are based on individual circumstances such as income, cash on hand, living circumstances, the size of one's family etc. Sliding scale fees have been in use for some time as most drug and alcohol treatment programs would prefer to find a way to make it work financially so that those suffering with addiction can acquire the help they need.